 All said, we believe that Thailand is a relatively safe country.
 Crimes of violence are infrequent, and women are safer here than in other countries.
 Thai’s (Buddhist’s, in general) are peace loving people.
 They keep to themselves and stay happy.

-As long as you exercise caution while dealing with strangers and travelling alone, you should be free from scams in Thailand.
+As long as you exercise caution while travelling alone and dealing with strangers, you should be free from scams in Thailand.
 However, if things go wrong, please note the below:

 IN CASE OF AN EMERGENCY

 - Your country’s embassy or consular office will help you in times of distress.
 Note your embassy contact number and carry a copy of ID proof, if not the original.
 Though authorities will insist on a production of the original passport, the copy will suffice for the time being.
-You will also need to contact your embassy in case of a lost or stolen passport (having a copy of your passport will help here).
+You will also need to contact your embassy in case of a lost or stolen passport.

 Important Phone Numbers